zhongfu/tp/docs/UserGuide.md

 title: User Guide
 ---

-PeopleSoft is a desktop app for **calculating the salary for shift-based contractors**, optimized for use via a **Command Line Interface (CLI)** If you are a **HR manager** and you can type fast, PeopleSoft can get your payroll tasks done **much faster** than traditional GUI apps.
+PeopleSoft is a desktop app for **calculating the salary for shift-based contractors**, optimized for use via a **Command Line Interface (CLI)**.
+If you are a **HR manager** and you can type fast, PeopleSoft can get your payroll tasks done **much faster** than traditional GUI apps.

 You can key in your employees' data and the jobs that they are working on.
-Then, you should assign the employees to the respective jobs that they are working on.
-After the job has been completed, you can mark the job as paid, and PeopleSoft will calculate how much each employee deserves based on their hourly rates.
-You can also generate a PDF payslip for you to send to the employees.
+Then, you can assign the employees to the respective jobs that they are working on.
+After the job is completed, you can mark the job as paid, and PeopleSoft will calculate how much each employee is to be paid based on their hourly rates.
+You can also generate a PDF payslip for your employees to refer to.

 ## How to use this guide